Agile-Labs-Tech/agilelabs-isms-policy/08 Supplier security policy/README.md

 1. Contract owner must regularly check and monitor the level of service and fulfillment of security clauses by suppliers, vendors, service providers or partners.
 2. Reports and records created by the supplier, vendor, service provider or partner, may be inspected; as well as may request to audit the supplier, vendor, service provider or partner at least once a year.
-3. All the security incidents related to the partner&#39;s, supplier&#39;s, vendor&#39;s or service provider&#39;s job or activities related to Agile Lab must be immediately forwarded or escalated to TL.
+3. All the security incidents related to the partner&#39;s, supplier&#39;s, vendor&#39;s or service provider&#39;s job or activities related to Agile Labs must be immediately forwarded or escalated to TL.

 ## Changes or termination of supplier services